Is Prozac Addictive? What You Need To Know

 Addiction includes developing physiological dependence, but along with that, certain behaviors like seeking higher and higher amounts to get "high," risky use of the substance, and giving up important activities or continuing to use the substance even when it causes problems in relationships, work, family life, etc.

-If you are currently taking Prozac and you are planning to stop, trying to do it alone can be dangerous.
+If you are currently taking Prozac and planning to stop, trying to do it alone can be dangerous.
 Please get professional help.

 What is Prozac Used For?

-Selective serotonin reuptake inhibitor (SSRI), like Prozac, is a medication that doctors prescribe to help with several mental health issues.
+As a selective serotonin reuptake inhibitor (SSRI), Prozac is a class of drugs that doctors prescribe to help with several mental health issues.

-It works by selectively reducing the reuptake of serotonin into the presynaptic neuron.
+It works by selectively reducing the reuptake of serotonin into the presynaptic neuron, thereby increasing serotonin levels in the brain.

-This increased serotonergic activity was theorized to be the mechanism behind the drug's antidepressant effect (albeit in 2023, a study was released noting that there was no consistent evidence of there being an association between serotonin and depression).
+However, in 2023, a study was released noting that there was no consistent evidence of an association between serotonin and depression.

-It is crucial to emphasize that, just like all the other members of the SSRI class, Prozac does not relieve symptoms immediately).
+It is crucial to emphasize that, just like all other members of the SSRI class, Prozac does not relieve symptoms immediately.

 In most cases, it takes one to several weeks to have the full therapeutic effect of the drug.